jcaldeira-iot/IoT-For-Beginners-Micropython-V2/2-farm/lessons/9-migrate-application-to-the-cloud/README.md

 ### Task - get the Registry Manager connection string

-1. To get the connection string, run the following command:
+1. To get the connection string, run the following command on the terminal:

     ```sh
     az iot hub connection-string show --policy-name service \